Unicode: Ready-made versus composite characters

-The CJK characters currently have codes only for their precomposed form.
-Still, most of those characters comprise simpler elements (called radicals), so in principle, Unicode could have decomposed them as it did with Hangul.
-This would have greatly reduced the number of required code points while allowing the display of virtually every conceivable character (which might do away with some of the problems caused by Han unification).
-A similar idea is used by some input methods, such as Cangjie and Wubi.
-However, attempts to do this for character encoding have stumbled over the fact that Chinese characters do not decompose as simply or as regularly as Hangul does.
+CJK characters presently only have codes for uncomposable radicals and precomposed forms.
+Most Han characters have either been intentionally composed from, or reconstructed as compositions of, simpler orthographic elements called radicals, so in principle Unicode could have enabled their composition as it did with Hangul.
+While this could have greatly reduced the number of required code points, as well as allowing the algorithmic synthesis of many arbitrary new characters, the complexities of character etymologies and the post-hoc nature of radical systems add immense complexity to the proposal.
+Indeed, attempts to design CJK encodings on the basis of composing radicals have been met with difficulties resulting from the reality that Chinese characters do not decompose as simply or as regularly as Hangul does.

-A set of radicals was provided in Unicode 3.0 (CJK radicals between U+2E80 and U+2EFF, KangXi radicals in U+2F00 to U+2FDF, and ideographic description characters from U+2FF0 to U+2FFB), but the Unicode standard (ch.
-12.2 of Unicode 5.2) warns against using Ideographic Description Sequences as an alternate representation for previously encoded characters:
+The CJK Radicals Supplement block is assigned to the range –, and the Kangxi radicals are assigned to –.
+The Ideographic Description Sequences block covers the range –, but The Unicode Standard warns against using its characters as an alternate representation for characters encoded elsewhere:

 Ligatures

 Many scripts, including Arabic and Devanāgarī, have special orthographic rules that require certain combinations of letterforms to be combined into special ligature forms.
-The rules governing ligature formation can be quite complex, requiring special script-shaping technologies such as ACE (Arabic Calligraphic Engine by DecoType in the 1980s and used to generate all the Arabic examples in the printed editions of the Unicode Standard), which became the proof of concept for OpenType (by Adobe and Microsoft), Graphite (by SIL International), or AAT (by Apple).
+The rules governing ligature formation can be quite complex, requiring special script-shaping technologies such as ACE (Arabic Calligraphic Engine by DecoType in the 1980s and used to generate all the Arabic examples in the printed editions of The Unicode Standard), which became the proof of concept for OpenType (by Adobe and Microsoft), Graphite (by SIL International), or AAT (by Apple).

 Instructions are also embedded in fonts to tell the operating system how to properly output different character sequences.
 A simple solution to the placement of combining marks or diacritics is assigning the marks a width of zero and placing the glyph itself to the left or right of the left sidebearing (depending on the direction of the script they are intended to be used with).
 A mark handled this way will appear over whatever character precedes it, but will not adjust its position relative to the width or height of the base glyph; it may be visually awkward and it may overlap some glyphs.
 Real stacking is impossible but can be approximated in limited cases (for example, Thai top-combining vowels and tone marks can just be at different heights to start with).
 Generally, this approach is only effective in monospaced fonts but may be used as a fallback rendering method when more complex methods fail.